-The project will work with the Municipality of Beirut (landowner) and the Ministry of Education and Higher Education (MEHE) in order to ensure the sustainability of the project and scale up the impacts at national level.
-As mentioned above, the project is designed to ensure the ownership and the sustainability of the infrastructure and equipment after the handover to the school/MEHE.
+The project will work with the Ministry of Education and Higher Education (MEHE) to ensure the sustainability of the project and scale up the impacts at the national level.
+As mentioned above, the project is designed to ensure the ownership and sustainability of the infrastructure and equipment after the handover to the school/MEHE.
 Capacity building on the systems for the beneficiary will be also provided.